callMeBigBen/15618-CacheSim-Page/README.md

 3. Latency of different cache events
   - Read
   - Write
-4. Effect of cache block size on performance
+4. Effect of cache block size on performance producing a plot of miss rate vs cache block size
 5. Study the effect of different types of memory access patterns and sharing (such as Ocean simulation, stencil etc) to gather insights from the simulator
 6. Scalability of cache coherency implementation styles (125%)
  - snoop-based